sandroasp/BizTalk-Server-Resources/Tools/README.md

 To fix this issue I recompile the SSOMMCSnapIn.dll using the latest version of “Microsoft.EnterpriseSingleSignOn.Interop.dll”.
 You just need to overlap the existing file, normally prsent in "C:\Program Files (x86)\Microsoft Services\SSO Application Configuration\" folder with this version.

 ## BizTalk Monitor Suspend Instance Terminator Service
+Windows Service that is continually monitoring BizTalk Server for specific suspended messages and termites them automatically.

 THESE TOOLS/RESOURCES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.